Rather than paraphrase, here is what my wife posted on our CaringBridge site:

 Hurrah!
 I can't imagine the worry you have gone through.
 Your boys remind me of Ophelia's best friend in school.
 Just as cute. :-)

-― the tip of the tongue taking a trip tralalala (stevienixed), Thursday, 26 March 2009 20:28 (seven years ago) Permalink
+― the tip of the tongue taking a trip tralalala (stevienixed), Thursday, 26 March 2009 20:28 (eight years ago) Permalink

 hmm the doctor is concerned with Veronica's lack of words.
 She's 15 months and doesn't really use any, although she babbles constantly (da da da, doodle!, puh-teh puh-teh, etc.) She says we should "narrate" more but I honestly I feel like we do that constantly.
 I'm a little weirded out.

 c'mon someone offer me some words of encouragement here